-- If you have left, or transited through, mainland China or Iran or another high risk country/region in the last 14 days you must isolate yourself for 14 days from the date of leaving. - If you have been in close contact with a confirmed case of coronavirus, you must isolate yourself for 14 days from the date of last contact with the confirmed case.
+- If you have left, or transited through, mainland China in the last 14 days you must isolate yourself for 14 days from the date of leaving mainland China. - If you have left, or transited through Iran on or after 1 March, you must isolate yourself until 14 days after leaving Iran. - If you have been in close contact with a confirmed case of coronavirus, you must isolate yourself for 14 days from the date of last contact with the confirmed case.